-- From the Storage Component page, click Add Storage Component.
-The Add Storage Component wizard opens.
-The first page describes the process and the information needed. - 2.
-Click Start.
-The Connection page opens.

-- 3. Specify the following: - a.
-Storage Component Name (optional): Type the display name you choose for the storage component, up to 1,024 alphanumeric characters. - If you leave this field blank, the storage component is listed without a name. - b.
-Storage Type: Select AMAZON_S3, HCP_S3, HCPS_S3, or GENERIC_S3. - c.
-Region (optional): Type a region name of up to 1,024 characters.HCP for cloud scale doesn't validate this field except for its length. - d.
-Host: Type either the IP address or the host name of the storage component.
-Type as many as 255 URI unreserved characters A-Z, a-z, 0-9, hyphen (-), period (.), underscore (), and tilde (~) only. - 4.
-Click Next.
+- 1. From the Storage page, click Add storage component.
+The ADD STORAGE COMPONENT page opens. - 2.
+Specify the following: - a.
+Name (optional): Type the display name you choose for the storage component, up to 1024 alphanumeric characters. - If you leave this blank, the storage component is listed without a name. - b.
+Type: Select AMAZON_S3, HCP_S3, HCPS_S3 (HCP S Series Node), or GENERIC S3. - c.
+Region (optional): Type a region name of up to 1024 characters.HCP for cloud scale doesn't validate this value except for its length. - d.
+Endpoint: Type either the IP address or the cluster host name of the storage component.
+Type as many as 255 URI unreserved characters using only A-Z, a-z, 0-9, hyphen (-), period (.), underscore (), and tilde (~).
+For an HCP S Series Node storage component, the host name must be - hs3.cluster_name. - 3.
+In the S3 CONNECTION section, specify the following: - a.
+Select the Protocol used, either HTTPS (the default) or HTTP. - b.
+If Use Default is selected, the applicable default port number is filled in.
+If you cancel the selection Use Default, type the Port number. - 4.
+In the PROXY section, specify the following: - a.
+If you select Use Proxy, type values in the Host and Port boxes, and if the proxy needs authentication, type the Username and Password. - 5.
+In the BUCKET section, specify the following: - a.
+Bucket Name: Type the name of the bucket on the storage component.
+The name can be from 3 to 63 characters long and must contain only lowercase characters (a-z), numbers (0-9), periods (.), or hyphens (-).